fdddf/xcstrings-translator/README.md

 xcstrings-translator serve --addr :8080
 ```

 Upload a `Localizable.xcstrings` file, choose target languages, run batch translation with your provider keys, and export the updated file directly from the browser.
+Progress is streamed; translated keys appear in the grid in real time so you don’t lose work if rate limits interrupt a long run.

 ## 🔒 Security Features